scivision/radio-utils/README.rst

 radio-sim
 =========

-Collection of scripts over the years simulating radio communications
+Collection of scripts over the years simulating radio communications (commericial and amateur radio).
+Python scripts by Michael Hirsch, Ph.D.
+Pascal code in the `Pascal <Pascal/>`_ directory by other authors, see `Pascal/README.rst <Pascal/README.rst>`_

 fspl.py: Trivial implementation of free space path loss calcuation